prakharmrsl/easypcceo.github.io/pages/best-gaming-chairs/dxracer-gaming-chair-review.md

 </div>
 </div>

-## Why Buy a DXRacer?</h2>
+## Why Buy a DXRacer?

 We believe that DXRacer gaming chairs offer a variety of health benefits, not to mention they look awesome too.

 <div class="text-box-grey">
-### Back Support
+<h3> Back Support</h3>

-DXRacers provide support to the entirety of your spine.
+<p>DXRacers provide support to the entirety of your spine.
 The average gamer spends over 6 hours per week behind the screen.
-If you're anything like me, that number is probably even higher.
+If you're anything like me, that number is probably even higher. </p>

-That being said, ensuring proper back support is important if you want to prevent damage to your back/spine further on down the line.
+<p>That being said, ensuring proper back support is important if you want to prevent damage to your back/spine further on down the line. </p>

-### Adjustability
+<h3> Adjustability </h3>

-DXRacer gaming chairs have a stable, five-point metal base with a gas spring, allowing the height to be adjusted to better meet the users' criteria.
+<p>DXRacer gaming chairs have a stable, five-point metal base with a gas spring, allowing the height to be adjusted to better meet the users' criteria. </p>

-The chair also has a tilt mechanism that allows the backrest to be lowered to any angle down to 130°.
+<p>The chair also has a tilt mechanism that allows the backrest to be lowered to any angle down to 130°. </p>

-Even the armrests are adjustable.
+<p>Even the armrests are adjustable.
 This is an important factor that is often forgotten.
-If your armrests aren't the proper height, you'll grow uncomfortable quite quickly.
+If your armrests aren't the proper height, you'll grow uncomfortable quite quickly. </p>

-### Customizability
+<h2> Customizability </h2>

-DXRacer gaming chairs are among the most customizable chairs on the market today.
+<p>DXRacer gaming chairs are among the most customizable chairs on the market today.
 They offer a variety of different lines in different sizes and colors.
-You'll be able to find the perfect chair for you and your setup.
+You'll be able to find the perfect chair for you and your setup. </p>

-### Durability
+<h3> Durability </h3>

-The chairs are designed with high quality steel to ensure they'll last.
-It will also keep its shape due to the sponge material used for padding.
+<p>The chairs are designed with high quality steel to ensure they'll last.
+It will also keep its shape due to the sponge material used for padding. </p>

-One of the most important traits of a gaming chair is it's durability.
+<p>One of the most important traits of a gaming chair is it's durability.
 You don't want to spend a lot of money on a gaming chair if it'll break on you shortly after the purchase.
 With a DXRacer, you won't have to worry about it giving out on you.
-They're designed to last a lifetime.
+They're designed to last a lifetime. </p>
 </div>

 ## The Importance of a Quality Gaming Chair